A Survey of Knowledge Tracing: Models, Variants, and Applications: Fundamental Knowledge Tracing Models

 \subsubsection{Learning Factor Analysis}

-The LFA model \citep{cen2006learning} considers the following learning factors: \begin{itemize} \item{Initial knowledge state}: parameter $\alpha$ estimates the initial knowledge state of each student; \item{Easiness of KCs}: some KCs are more likely to be known, and parameter $\beta$ captures the easiness of different KCs; \item{Learning rate of KCs}: some KCs are easier to learn than others, and parameter $\gamma$ denotes the learning rate of KCs. \end{itemize} The learning rates of different students are assumed to be the same.
-The standard form of the LFA model is as follows:

-where $S_i$ is the covariates for the student $i$, $T_j$ represents the covariate for the number of practice opportunities on KC $j$, $K_j$ is the covariate for KC $j$, $\theta$ is the estimation of the probability of student and KC parameters, and $p(\theta)$ is the estimation of the probability of a correct answer.
+The LFA model \citep{cen2006learning} considers the following learning factors: \begin{itemize} \item{Initial knowledge state}: parameter $\alpha$ estimates the initial knowledge state of each student; \item{Easiness of KCs}: parameter $\beta$ captures the easiness of different KCs; \item{Learning rate of KCs}: parameter $\gamma$ denotes the learning rate of KCs. \end{itemize} The standard LFA model takes the following form: where $\sigma$ is the sigmoid function, $S_i$ is the covariate for the student $i$, $T_j$ represents the covariate for the number of interactions on KC $j$, $K_j$ is the covariate for KC $j$, $p(\theta)$ is the estimation of the probability of a correct answer.